Washi1337/ctf-writeups/writeups/flare-on/index.md

 # Flare-On

-This directory contains write ups for the anual flare-on CTF hosted by FireEye.
+This directory contains write ups for the annual flare-on CTF hosted by Mandiant and formerly by FireEye.